KacperBlaz/Docker_Task/README.md

-Steps to run Wordpress from docker-compose :
+Steps to run Wordpress locally with HTTPS from docker-compose :

-1. make build
-2. make start
+1. make start

 If you would like to stop docker-compose Wordpress: